 The platform itself needs an intuitive and inter-connected lay-out, with products and services appropriately grouped.
 It should be a very personalized experience for the user, driven by the data the manufacturer now possesses.
 This gives rise to a responsibility to ensure that the system’s security is tried, tested and properly certified.
 Accessing a broader market brings with it practical issues that the software needs to be able to handle without impacting the user experience.
 B2B2C e-commerce needs to capable of converting between different currencies, navigating tax implications and seamlessly available in a range of languages.

 It is a combined iteration of the two traditional e-commerce models, which means fundamentally the same principles govern its success or failure.
-None of the benefits will be attained with the wrong software, it is crucial to choose a software developer that is a specialist in e-commerce platforms and is able to offer a fully customized integrated B2B2C process.
+None of the benefits will be attained with the wrong software, it is crucial to choose ecommerce development specialists who are able to offer a fully customized integrated B2B2C process.